Announcement This scheme is due to launch in April 2026.

 - A research plan, if you are allocated research time.

-Your Head of School (HOS) will complete a statement to accompany your application.
+Your Head of School (HoS) will complete a statement to accompany your application.
 Please therefore ensure that you:

 - Leave enough time for this step of the process.

-- Confirm any internal/faculty timescales or deadlines for the provision of information to the HOS.
+- Confirm any internal/faculty timescales or deadlines for the provision of information to the HoS.

-Discussion topics and criteria - what can I include in my responses?
+Application Criteria - what can I include in my responses?

 Responses to each question should not exceed 300 words.
 It is therefore important to carefully select the examples you wish to discuss, and to be as concise as possible.